0xNSHuman/TimelineCards/README.md

 ### CocoaPods ([wtf is that?](https://cocoapods.org/about))
 1. Add `pod 'TimelineCards'` to your `Podfile`;
 2. Then run `pod update` in Terminal;
-3. Re-open your project using `.xcworkspace`, put `import TimelineCards` in the swift files you plan to create awesome cards from;
+3. Re-open your project using `.xcworkspace`, put `import TimelineCards` in the swift files you plan to create awesome cards from (or use bridging in Obj-C projects);
 4. Rebuild and enjoy.

 ### Old School Way